polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 ### Issue 001: Required binaries not available before creating the disk image
 We sometimes get dependencies not building correctly.
-During the process do_wic_install payload may not be present for hss or opensbi.
+During the process do_wic_install payload may not be present for hss

 For example after requesting a complete build: